 Install a second wet venturi scrubbing system for the control of direct furnace process exhaust to operate in tandem with the existing Neptune scrubber system.
 This new scrubbing system will primarily provide control of the blast furnace process emissions.
 This change will provide greater overall process gas handling capacity, increasing the primary draft on both furnaces.
 This measure satisfies and is in response to Item 2 of AQMD's October 24, 2013 letter.
 The planned capacity increase for the primary APCS scrubbing system will be designed such that sufficient gas cooling is provided via internal spray cooling (reverberatory furnace) and cooling loops (blast furnace) and enhancement to the blast furnace air/water heat exchanger (described further below) so as to limit the introduction of tempering air for cooling to only on an emergency basis (AQMD October 24, 2013 letter, Item 4).
 Initial conceptual planning is to have the new scrubber provide primary control for the blast furnace and the existing scrubber will provide primary control for the reverberatory furnace.
-The new scrubbing system will be a wet venturi scrubber followed by a tray type scrubber similar in arrangement and technology to the current Neptune Scrubber APCS.
+The new scrubbing system will be a wet Venturi scrubber followed by a tray type scrubber similar in arrangement and technology to the current Neptune Scrubber APCS.
 The design specifications call for the draft capacity to be sufficiently sized to achieve and maintain a negative pressure of at least 0.02 inches of water in each furnace on a 30-minute-average basis.
 The venturi section future operating pressures will be established during the demonstration stack testing.
 The initial conceptual basis for such pressures will be those specified in conditions C8.5 and C8.6 of the facility's current Title V permit of at least 20 inches water for the new scrubber controlling the blast furnace and 26 inches water for the existing scrubber controlling the reverberatory furnace.

 The current reverb furnace primary APCS includes two shaker style baghouses (C40 and C41) for direct process gas exhaust gas filtration, each of which has sufficient capacity to control the entire reverberatory furnace exhaust flow on its own.

 In the future configuration, the northern of these baghouses (C40) will be dedicated to the reverb furnace primary APCS utilizing the existing fan.
 This unit has 510 bags of Teflon membrane on Teflon substrates with 21,362 square feet of cloth area.
 At the design flow of 27,000 acfm for the direct reverb offgas, the resulting air-to-cloth ratio is only 1.25, which is well within the capability of a shaker baghouse in this industry.
-The southern of these baghouses (C41) will be repurposed to serve as baghouse "Blast Baghouse 2" to filter half of the flow from the enlarged blast furnace slag tap hood and two refining kettle hoods described in Item 1 above, as well as half of the flow from the blast furnace afterburner.
-This unit will continue to have 21,362 square feet of cloth with bags having Teflon membranes on Teflon substrates.
-Total flow into this unit is expected to be 32,500 acfm,

-By submitting this Final RRP, Exide is not waiving any legal rights associated with the AQMD's October 24, 2013 rejection of the initial RRP, nor is Exide making any admissions with regard to the points raised by AQMD.
-For instance, Exide continues to reasonably believe that its existing systems operate as designed and permitted and that constant negative pressure is unnecessary for emission control, but submits this Final RRP in a good faith effort to reduce emissions and risk and to satisfy District Rules.
+By submitting the March 2014 RRP or this Revised Final RRP, Exide is not waiving any legal rights associated with the AQMD's October 24, 2013 rejection of the initial RRP, nor is Exide making any admissions with regard to the points raised by AQMD.
+For instance, Exide continues to reasonably believe that its existing systems operate as designed and permitted and that constant negative pressure is unnecessary for emission control, but submits this Revised Final RRP in a good faith effort to reduce emissions and risk and to satisfy District Rules.